Why Do People Get Their News From YouTube?

 The liberal elite had a clear choice in the days following Trump‘s embarrassing win over Clinton — they could’ve performed an autopsy of the elections and provided a clear alternative to Trump’s agenda, or they could’ve continued to reap the short-term benefits of catering to Trump’s base for ad revenue, while losing support from disgruntled progressive supporters.

-As is tradition, the mainstream media followed the money, which meant focusing solely on Trump’s antics, while pursuing vacuous issues like “Russian interference” that are of much less importance to the U.S. public than universal healthcare, $15 minimum wage, gun control, abortion rights, a Green New Deal, and other pressing issues that deserve more coverage in the mainstream.
+As is tradition, the mainstream media followed the money, which meant focusing solely on Trump’s antics, while pursuing vacuous issues like “Russian interference” that are of much less importance to the U.S. public than universal healthcare, $15 minimum wage, gun control, abortion rights, a Green New Deal, and other pressing issues that deserve more coverage in the mainstream press.

 “Did the Russians interfere in our elections?
 An issue of overwhelming concern in the media.
 I mean, in most of the world, that’s almost a joke,” said the world-renowned political dissident, linguist, author, and professor Noam Chomsky in an interview with Democracy Now! in July of 2018.